 Located between Santa Monica and Marina del Rey, Venice Beach is a unique melting pot of an LA neighborhood.
 Venice is known for its eccentric characters, colorful streets, and free-spirited bohemian artist vibe.
 While some big brands have set up shop in recent years, there’s still an abundance of cool independent restaurants and shops to be found.

-We hit up local entrepreneur/surfer/creative guy Romain Goudinoux to get the local lowdown on the best places to surf, eat, stay, and play in Venice Beach.
+We hit up local entrepreneur/surfer/creative guy Romain Goudinoux to get the local lowdown on Venice Beach surf, and the best places to eat, stay, and play in Venice Beach.
 Romain is the founder of Saltfish Surf Co., a surf lifestyle brand with a line of beautiful handmade bags and accessories for surfers, beachgoers, and travelers.

 Originally from a small beach town in the South of France, Romain has called Venice Beach home for over eight years and absolutely loves the place.
 When Romain isn’t designing new awesome products for Saltfish, he’s surfing, traveling, and livin’ the California dream in sunny Venice.

 Without further ado, we’ll pass the mic to Romain to let us in on his favorite local haunts in Venice Beach.
 Take it away, Romain!